Video games in the United States: 1950s

 At the start of the 1950s another American, Claude Shannon, wrote basic guidelines on programming a computer.
 Although OXO was created in England by the year 1952, the findings and inventions of the Americans described helped make it possible.
 The U.S. military dove into the computer age with the creation of a game titled Hutspiel.
 Considered a war game, Hutspiel depicted NATO and Soviet commanders waging war.
-The IBM 701 computer received programs like Blackjack and Checkers.
+The IBM 701 computer received programs such as Blackjack and Checkers.
 A later IBM model featured a chess program that was capable of evaluating four ply ahead.
-The '50s also included the largely forgotten tennis game created by Willy Higinbotham that anticipated the famous game Pong.
+The 1950s also included the largely forgotten tennis game created by Willy Higinbotham that anticipated the famous game Pong.